-The wildlife, cultural and heritage sites FOS are dedicated to preserving include:
+The parks that FOS are dedicated to preserving wildlife, cultural and heritage sites include:

-Munga-Thirri Simpson Desert Conservation Park and Regional Reserve were formed in January 2019.
-They stretch from Witjira National Park in the west, to the Northern Territory border in the north, almost to Birdsville in the east and to Kalamurina Sanctuary in the south.
+- Munga-Thirri – Simpson Desert National Park was gazetted in November 2021, which constitutes the former Munga-Thirri – Simpson Desert Conservation Park and Munga-Thirri – Simpson Desert Regional Reserve.
+It stretches from Witjira National Park in the west, to the Northern Territory border in the north, almost to Birdsville in the east and to Kalamurina Sanctuary in the south.

-Witjira National Park was formed in 2009 and starts at the entrance to the park in the west to just past Purni Bore at the start of the serious sandhills in the desert.
+- Witjira National Park was gazetted in November 1985 and starts at the entrance to the park in the west to just east past Purni Bore at the start of the serious sandhills in the desert.

-If you travel across the Simpson Desert most of your travelling will be within these park boundaries.
+If you travel across the Simpson Desert most of your travelling will be within the Witjira and Munga-Thirri Parks boundaries.

 The objectives of the group are:

 Volunteers are active in the parks during the cooler months, on a variety of projects.
-An important part of their conservation work is maintenance of existing irrigation lines and other projects.
+Some of our projects are